sequana/pacbio_qc/README.rst

 This pipeline takes as inputs a set of BAM files from Pacbio sequencers.
 It computes a set of basic statistics related to the read lengths.
-It also shows some histograms related to the GC content, SNR of the diodes and the so-called ZMW values.
-Finally, a quick taxonomy can be performed using Kraken.
+It also shows some histograms related to the GC content, SNR of the diodes and the number of passes Finally, a quick taxonomy can be performed using Kraken.
 HTML reports are created for each sample as well as a multiqc summary page.

 Kraken databases are not provided with the pipeline.
 This step is optional and not used by default.

 Changelog